Rudrapatna: Noted musicians

 R.K.
 Krishna Shastry was another noted vocalist and Harikathe Vidwan, who hailed from Rudrapatna.
 Venkataramiah, popularly known as Thimmappa, was a renowned Veena vidwan.
 He is best known for his Viriboni Varna in Kedaragowla raga.
 Shathavadhani Venkataraya was another popular veena vidwan.
 Veene Shamanna, Veene Shrikantaiah, Veene Ranganath and R.S.
 Keshava Murthy, who was a disciple of the legendary Veene Subbanna are all from Rudrapatna.
 Music critic Mysore V Subrahmanya has noted that the village has produced several musicians and scholars, including Veena Rangashastry, who have occupied the position of court musicians at the Mysore palace.

+R. K. Shriramkumar is another noted Violin Vidwn.